Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Problem Statement and Preliminaries

+where $c_{x,t}:\mathbb{R}^n\rightarrow\mathbb{R}$ and $c_{u,t}:\mathbb{R}^m\rightarrow\mathbb{R}$ for $t=1,\ldots,N$ are convex cost functions for states and control actions, respectively.
 The implementation of MPC follows the receding horizon fashion where the first control action of the solution from \eqref{eqn:CRMPC} is applied to the plant, and the remaining computed control actions are discarded.
-This process is repeated with the new information on the system state as the initial condition.
+This process is repeated with the new system state set to the initial condition.
+In order to solve the resulting MPC problem, we will propose a local search method for minimizing the cost function while ensuring robustness.